 And if they don’t, well … I’ll be spastic enough to kick myself over making the wrong choice.

-In order to better server our members who deal with spasticity, United Spinal Association is a member of the Spasticity Alliance.
+In order to better serve our members who deal with spasticity, United Spinal Association is a member of the Spasticity Alliance.
 This alliance raises awareness about spasticity, empowers people living with spasticity, and serves as a resource hub for information about spasticity, condition management, and treatment.